The NCBC Releases Updated Assessment of the Health and Human Services Mandate

 "Additional relevant considerations to assist in understanding how employers and [now] individuals may decide, through health care exchanges or private plans, to provisionally purchase health insurance coverage for themselves and/or their employees without illicitly cooperating in evil.
 We also discuss how employers and individuals must consider a number of important moral and practical concerns as the exchanges become available, including provisions for coverage of direct abortion, uncertainties surrounding implementation, physicians who decline to accept exchange-based insurance, the escalation of costs within and outside the exchanges, the potential impact of scandal, and the serious duty to take action and remain steadfast in opposing the HHS mandate."

-This crucial document is of great important for the public and we have given it a proud place as the masthead document of the newly christened OpenAccess page on the NCBC website.
+This crucial document is of great important for the public and we have given it a proud place on our newly christened OpenAccess page on the NCBC website.
 It is with pleasure that we provide this document to you for free, ahead of its slated February release.
 So please, take some time to read our HHS assessment now, before it hits the presses next year.